- Meet the Team

 - Photos should contain no text

-While some exceptions may be made here such as signage, papers, computer screens or labels that are not the focus of the shot, photos should generally remain relatively free of text.
+While some exceptions may be made here such as signage, papers, computer screens or labels that are not the focus of the shot, photos should generally remain free of text.
 Text in images cannot be translated by browser plugins, and no alt text will be available for these decorative shots on screen readers.

 - Photos should not be "busy"